asranasinghe/city_crime/README.md

 | 2019-2023       | NIBRS            | [Monthly Crime Data By Street and Police Beat](https://www.houstontx.gov/police/cs/Monthly_Crime_Data_by_Street_and_Police_Beat.htm)
 | 2012-2018       | UCR              | [Monthly Historical Files](https://www.houstontx.gov/police/cs/crime-stats-archives.htm)

 For information on how the differing reporting protocols were reconciled, see "Section III.
-Standardizing UCR-NIBRS Reporting Differences".
+About UCR-NIBRS + Bridging the Gap".

 ### 5. Phoenix, AZ